jzuluaga02/DataSciencePortfolio/README.md

 # Contents

 * Sentiment Analysis Classifier on Twitter using LSTM
-  * Description: Building a sentiment analysis classifier for Twitter data using Long Short-Term Memory (LSTM) networks.
+  * Description: Building a sentiment analysis classifier for Twitter, using Long Short-Term Memory (LSTM) networks.
+The experiment was mostly conducting using the data of most followed politicians to see if Twitter actually reflects their approval rate and how they perform in presidential elections.
   * Key Skills: Natural Language Processing, LSTM, Twitter API

 * Fake News Detection Classifier using BERT - Transformers
-  * Description: Developing a fake news detection classifier using BERT-based Transformers to distinguish between real and fake news articles.
+  * Description: Developing a fake news detection classifier using BERT-based Transformers to distinguish between real and fake information on Twitter posted by the big accounts on this social media
   * Key Skills: Natural Language Processing, BERT, Transformers, Fake News Detection

 * Network Traffic Exploratory Data Analysis using PySpark SQL